kevinyswong/kevinyswong.github.io/_old.md

 In the second case above, the paragraphs within some snippets here should not be read as contiguous blocks of text, as I may have moved snippets that were originally interspersed in the original.
+Further complicating matters, I have also put back into index.md some passages or quotes that I initially moved here, since the re-inserted text remained informative in another part of index.md.

 This file should not be interpreted as a comprehensive archive whose sections can simply be re-inserted into the original to recreate my original writing.
 In